apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 Excessive complexity is often a strong indicator for problems with your content model, making its security error prone and difficult to reason about (and might ultimately might lead to issues with scaling).

-Here is an example of a access control setup (in Sling RepoInit language) illustrating why content with different access requirements should be kept in separate trees and how complexity may yield undesired effects (see also section 'Remember inheritance' below):
+Here is an example of a access control setup (with [Sling RepoInit](https://sling.apache.org/documentation/bundles/repository-initialization.html)) illustrating why content with different access requirements should be kept in separate trees and how complexity may yield undesired effects (see also section 'Remember inheritance' below):

+      # Content design that results in complex in ac-setup and a vulnerability
-      # TO BE AVOIDED
+      # ----------------------------------------------------------------------

       create path /content
       create path /content/public
-      create path /content/content2/also_public
-      create path /content/sensitive_info
+      create path /content/content2/also_public   # extra folder with public information create path /content/sensitive_info         # sensitive data mixed with regular non-sentive content

       set ACL on /content
          deny  everyone   jcr:all    # most likely redundant